ccbeango/typoraNote/Fish/FreeBird in Fiji.md

 # FreeBird in Fiji
 Hi, everybody.
-In this blog I just wanna record my imteresting things, share my thoughts in life and learning spoken English experience.
+In this blog I just wanna record my interesting things, share my thoughts in life and learning spoken English experience.

 By the way, my English is suck, I don't have enough vocabulary, good grammer and **logical capability**, so, It's possible this blog is mess and doesn't have good points you worth reading, think it over before starting, lol.
 Maybe with the process of my studying, it will be more and more better, I hope so~